Force-quit/Password-creator/README.md

 # Password-creator

-A simple password creator with a history of the generated passwords since program launch.
+A fast and easy to use password creator.